Why You Need To Know the Difference Between English and Western Riding

 When attempting to gain an understanding of English vs western riding, one of the first considerations is the type of tack that is used.

-The type of tack presents the main difference in the two styles and sets them apart from one another.
+The type of tack presents the main difference between the two styles and sets them apart from one another.

 The western saddle is larger and